 Co-production, collaboration and engagement with those who design, deliver and use public services has been a central tenet of our approach.
 We will continue to draw on our existing links and work with our partners and other groups as we pull our learning together to develop evidence- informed approaches to public service reform with a focus on outcomes.

-We will work with representatives from the Scottish Government, CPPs and third sector organisations, community groups and other agencies and we will establish and foster new partnerships to take what we have learnt from individual projects and interventions and explore how we can best translate this into system wide change.
+We worked with representatives from the Scottish Government, CPPs and third sector organisations, community groups and other agencies and we will establish and foster new partnerships to take what we have learnt from individual projects and interventions and explore how we can best translate this into system wide change.

-Continuing to work in partnership with practitioners, we will ‘translate’ our research findings into practical and useful resources, including evidence-based solutions, training, programmes, toolkits and frameworks.
+Continuing to work in partnership with practitioners, we worked to ‘translate’ our research findings into practical and useful resources, including evidence-based solutions, training, programmes, toolkits and frameworks.